amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 2. You want to set all tables with a specific table name pattern in a given schema pattern as un-editable.
 3. You want to set all tables with a given table name pattern as un-editable.

-Amundsen has two variables in `config` file which can be used to define match rules:
+Amundsen has two variables in `config.py` file which can be used to define match rules:
 1. `UNEDITABLE_SCHEMAS` : Set of schemas where all tables should be un-editable.
 It takes exact schema name.
 2. `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES` : List of MatchRuleObject, where each MatchRuleObject consists of regex for schema name or regex for table name or both.